 For about four weeks, the amphitheater of Nimes is used for showcasing national music.
 The music festival has a large selection of big names from the international world of music and some promising artists from different genres.

-The Grand Roman games (beginning of May)
+The Grand Roman games (Mid-May)

 The era of the Romans still plays a respected role in Nimes to this day.
 The Roman games are one of the biggest antique-themed events in all of Europe.
 Over 500 participants from France and neighboring countries gather to create a Roman circus in the middle of the city, consisting of chariots and even gladiators.
 There also animations showcased during this grand event, booming with Roman spirit.
 More info at the Arenes de Nimes homepage.

-Adding to the long list of traditions, Feria is a large folk festival which fills the streets of Nimes with people ranging from young to old.
+Adding to the long list of traditions, Feria is a large folk festival which fills the streets of Nimes twice a year with people ranging from young to old.
 During Feria you can admire the bulls of Camargue and their guards.
 The entire city center becomes a part of a huge stage, where parades, bull riding and concerts are held.

 Day trips in Nimes